iredmail/docs/en_US/integrations/0-integration.netdata.linux.md

 !!! attention

-    * This tutorial is tested on CentOS 7, Debian 9, Ubuntu 16.04.
+    * This tutorial has been tested on CentOS 7, Debian 9, Ubuntu 16.04/18.04.
       For FreeBSD, please check this tutorial instead:
       [Integrate netdata on FreeBSD](./integration.netdata.freebsd.html).
     * netdata is an optional component since iRedMail-0.9.8.